Germany men's national basketball team: Post-war Germany (1946–1990)

 Following World War II, along with Germany's involvement, the team was banned from participating in international competitions until 1950.
 The country was also split into West Germany and East Germany, after the end of Allied occupation in 1949.
 Also in 1949, in October of that year, the German Basketball Federation was founded.
 The East Germany national team eventually became members of FIBA in 1952.

 At the end of their international suspension, West Germany entered the EuroBasket 1951 held in Paris.
 The team would open their stint at the tournament with two heavy losses, before earning their first ever victory in the competition against Scotland 25–69.
 With a record of (1–2) after the preliminary phase, West Germany could not advance, and were sent into the classification phase.
 There, the team lost four out of their five matches, with their only win coming against Portugal 47–39.
 West Germany would finish the event in 12th place in the then 18 team field.

 Two years later, West Germany made their second appearance at the tournament for EuroBasket 1953 in Moscow.
 The team would once again complete the preliminary phase at a record of (1–2), this time with their lone victory against Sweden 37–65.
 Entering the classification rounds, West Germany would pick up two more wins, along with three more losses.
 At an overall record of (3–5), the team would finish out the competition in 14th place.

 After subpar performances in their first two appearances at the top continental tournament, West Germany would only reach the competition four times (1955, 1957, 1961, 1965) in their next nine attempts over 16 years.
-The best result for the national team during that period, would be their 13th place finish at the event in 1957.
+The best result for the national team during that period, would be their 13th-place finish at the event in 1957.

 West Germany made it back to the European Championship as hosts in 1971.
-The team ultimately went quietly at the event, as they were denied making it passed the preliminary round once again.
+The team ultimately went quietly at the event, as they were denied making it past the preliminary round once again.
 A year later, West Germany hosted the 1972 Olympic Games held in Munich.
 It was the second time the Olympic event was held on German soil.
 The team began the competition in Group B, where they would lose their first two matches, before defeating the Philippines 93–74.
 West Germany, however, would only go (2–2) in their next four games of the group stage, before being relegated to the classification bracket.
 There, they would lose two more games before being eliminated.
 After the Olympics, West Germany failed to qualify for a major international competition for the rest of the 1970s.